-The following article is excerpted from one of the final talks in our upcoming online course, Buddhism for Beginners, which starts on January 14.
+The following article is excerpted from one of the final talks in our online course, Buddhism for Beginners.
 John Dunne, a Buddhist scholar and practitioner, introduces the origins, teachings, and historical development of Buddhism in this course for beginners and beyond.
 Here, he takes a closer look at the ongoing debate about whether Buddhism should be primarily thought of as scientific or religious.

 Starting as far back as the mid-19th century, various people have tried to promote Buddhism as scientific.
 The idea started among various Asian intellectuals, some of whom were pushing back against colonialism by demonstrating the strength of their culture.
 Later, Western Buddhists also promoted this claim.
 So is there any truth to it?